Risk-Team/AquaCropPlotter/README.md

 #### IMPORTANT

 AquaCropVis will automatically identify the parameters you used for running AquaCrop. **However** certain variables cannot be detected automatically.
 For example, if you ran AquaCrop in different locations or different crops, you need to specify that in your file name separated by underscore.
-For instance, if you want to analyse the AquaCrop results of several crops, you could name your files as follow: crop1_...  <br />
+For instance, if you want to analyse the AquaCrop results of several crops, you could name your files as follow:  <br />
+crop1_...  <br />
 crop2_...  <br />

-If you have several crops in several locations, you could name the files as follow: crop1_location1_...  <br />
+If you have several crops in several locations, you could name the files as follow:  <br />
+crop1_location1_...  <br />
 crop2_location2_...  <br />